-One of the most helpful ways for cocaine addicts to maintain their recovery is to share their cocaine addiction stories with other people who have experienced, or been in a similar situation.
+One of the most helpful ways for cocaine addicts to maintain their recovery is to share their cocaine addiction stories with other people who have experienced, or been in a similar situation, or have been through drug rehab themselves.
 There are a number of supportive organisations where you can meet and share your stories, the best known being Cocaine Anonymous and Narcotics Anonymous.

 Real life cocaine case studies